Bending Beam Load Cell Basics

 MBS Parallelogram Load Cell

-The Interface MBS Parallelogram load cell is made of lightweight aluminum construction and highly suitable for medical and robotics applications.
+The Interface MBS Parallelogram load cell is made of lightweight aluminum and is well-suited for medical and robotics applications.

 • Capacities from 2.2 to 10 lbf (9.8 to 44.5 N)